Bourton-on-the-Water > Sep 2021+

 There's a far less risky return on investment at the outdoor tables of the Bakery on the Water where the water has a wheel and where the water is the River Windrush but more on that in a minute.

-Here also provides a view over to the queue for, and the entrance to, the Cotswold Motoring Museum & Toy Collection where a succession of wives and girlfriends suddenly realise why they're in Bourton today[1].
+Here also provides a view over to the queue for, and the entrance to, the Cotswold Motoring Museum & Toy Collection where a succession of wives and girlfriends suddenly realise why they've been brought to Bourton today.

 One of the reasons for De La Haye's' demise was the downturn in visitors from the Far East, which really means there weren't any for quite a while, so they're now catered for in downtown Bourton's Chinatown.

-[1] Don't, however, expect to see Jezza 'Clarkers' Clarkson in here, most days.
+Don't, by the way, expect to see Jezza 'Clarkers' Clarkson in the Motoring Museum most days.
 He might live in these parts but he's too busy running a farm, these days.

 Remember the River Windrush?
 Well, here it is here running through the village with its wide, grassy bank and low, stone bridges all prettily and pretty much responsible for Bourton's popularity, probably.